npaterno/data_hunters/README.md

 # Contributing
 --------------
-We will follow the process for adding new data outlined below and modified from the {openintro} package.
+We will follow the process for adding new data outlined below and modified from the `openintro` package.

 The following steps use the **devtools** and **usethis** packages for